 Everyone should visit Australia at least once.
 From awesome sightseeing to amazing land and water adventures, there’s absolutely nothing you can’t do in the land Down Under.
 After all, it’s a destination that’s also an entire continent.
 Australia is packed with magnificent natural beauty, ancient Aboriginal cultures, lively cosmopolitan cities, stunning beaches, and friendly people.
 But the best part?
 Each region offers something unique.
-So, if you’re looking to cross this destination off your bucket list, here are our recommendations for what to see.
+So, if you’re looking to cross this destination off your wander list, here are our recommendations for what to see.

 Every year, millions of people visit Alice Springs to experience “the real Australia.”
 Home to one of the world’s most beautiful and rugged terrains, this pioneer town has evolved into a thoroughly modern small city with first-class resorts, excellent dining, golf, shopping, and art galleries.
-In the Red Centre, heart of the sprawling Outback, stunning Uluru (a/k/a Ayers Rock) is an absolute must-visit.
+In the Red Centre, heart of the sprawling Outback, stunning Ayers Rock is an absolute must-visit.
 Considered sacred by Aboriginal tribes, this massive sandstone formation is Australia’s answer to the Grand Canyon.

 Join the café culture lifestyle in Adelaide, which offers sensational food, colonial architecture, art and history exhibits, solar-powered buses, and more than 200 Barossa Valley wineries just outside of town.
 Then, immerse yourself in the Old World vibe of Hahndorf, Australia’s oldest surviving German settlement.